Yandex Cloud

 mkdir --parents /home/<home_directory>/mirror-maker

-4. Choose a password at least 6 characters long for a certificate store, create a store, and add there an SSL certificate for connecting to the cluster:
+4. Choose a password of at least 6 characters for a certificate store, create the store, and add the SSL certificate for cluster connection:

 sudo keytool --noprompt -importcert -alias YandexCA \